JAlcocerT/JAlcocerT/content/blog/dev-email-pocketbase.md

 ---
-title: "Mailtrap and PocketBase for email validation"
+title: "Mailtrap as PocketBase SMTP"
 date: 2025-11-25
 draft: false
 tags: ["MailTrap API","PocketBase","GoLang","Feature Flags"]
-description: 'Combining PB and Mailtrap for email validation.
+description: 'Combining PB and Mailtrap for email verification.
 Optional FF for your SaaS'
-url: 'email-validation-pocketbase'
+url: 'email-verification-pocketbase'
 ---

 **TL;DR**

+If someone verifies an email, means that its also valid.

+Lets do exactly that with Pocketbase BaaS and Mailtrap.

 **Intro**